-- · Facilitation is voluntary. - Both the parent and the school district must agree to be part of the process.
-If the parent and the district agree to have a facilitator at a meeting, this does not mean you have to agree with the district at the meeting or agree with how the meeting turns out.
+- Facilitation is voluntary. - o Both you and the educational agency must agree to be part of the process.
+If you and the educational agency agree to have a facilitator at a meeting, this does not mean you have to agree with the educational agency at the meeting or agree with how the meeting turns out.
 Parents are always allowed to have their own opinions. - Any agreement made during a facilitation meeting is generally binding.
-This means that both the parent and the school district have to follow the agreement after the decision is mutually made. - Any document that the parent and district sign about your child's evaluation or IEP carries the same weight as documents they signed at any other IEP or evaluation team meeting.
+This means that both you and the educational agency have to follow the agreement after the decision is mutually made. - Any document that you and educational agency sign about your child's evaluation or IEP carries the same weight as documents they signed at any other IEP or evaluation team meeting.

-For more information about facilitation, visit the Ohio Department of Education website at: education.ohio.gov and search facilitation.
+For more information about facilitation, visit the Ohio Department of Education and Workforce website at education.ohio.gov and search facilitation.